yassminarlen/Mango-Languages-Tutorial-/README.md

 4. After agreeing to the terms and conditons pop-up screen you will be asked to select a language, on this screen.
 You must select a language to begin your learning.
 ![Language Selection](https://support.mangolanguages.com/hc/article_attachments/360040082814/CreateProfile_Browser_3.png)

+5. Finally, select the highlighted 'start learning' icon to begin the course.
+Keep in mind that by clicking on the language icon the red arrow is point at you could change the language course to a diffrent language.
+Also, feel free to explore the red underlinded sections they could be useful to you during your Mango Language Learning adventure.